reinout91/cookiecutter-cpp/README.md

 cookiecutter-cpp
 ================

-PROBLEM!!
-I don't get the Armadillo library installed from VCPKG working, while an apt install in linux of libarmadillo-dev works as a charm.
-The vcpkg version does not get properly linked.

 A test-driven C++ project template built on CMake and GoogleTest

 CMake is a fast and easy build tool.